Battle of Kitombo: Battle

 The decisive engagement of the campaign occurred near or at a wooded area called Nfinda Ngula near the large village of Kitombo in October.
 During the interval, both forces were able to reorganise and to replenish their supplies.
 The Soyo army used this time to re-equip themselves with more arms from their Dutch allies.
 The BaKongo forces regrouped at Nfinda Ngula, a densely forested area that had served Soyo well in their battles against Kongo during the invasions of Garcia II.
 The Soyo-Ngoyo army rallied around Estêvão Da Silva and his light artillery pieces.
 It proved difficult to access for the Portuguese artillery, allowing the allied force to use the Dutch light field pieces to good effect.
 They then charged and routed the Portuguese.
 The colonial army was comprehensively destroyed.
 The Portuguese not killed in the battle drowned attempting to flee across the river or were captured.
 Legend has it the captives were offered as white slaves to the Dutch.
-Its commander, de Almeida, died during the battle.
+Its commander died during the battle.
 The number of casualties among the Soyo forces are unknown.